 Chandra joined Watsi on August 18th, 2013.
 Two years ago, Chandra became the 3280th member to automatically support a new Watsi patient every month.
-Since then, 2,434 more people have become monthly donors!
-Chandra's most recent donation supported Sar, a 4-year-old girl from Thailand, to fund an MRI.
+Since then, 2,639 more people have become monthly donors!
+Chandra's most recent donation supported Patrick, a 21-year-old motorcycle taxi driver from Kenya, to fund fracture repair from a road accident.

 Sar is a four-year-old girl from Thailand who lives with her parents and three sisters.
 Her mother is a homemaker, looking after household chores, while her father works as an agriculture day laborer.
 In her spare time, Sar likes to play with toys with her friends.
 Seven months ago, when Sar was on the way to buy snacks, a hen suddenly flew over to her and poked her right eye, protecting her baby chickens.
 Although Sar's eye turned red, her parents did not take her to any hospitals.
 They bought eye drops for her, but the medicine did not make her feel any better.
 Sar underwent a CT scan at Mae Sot Hospital but the doctor was not able to help her.
 She was referred to Chiang Mai and there she underwent an MRI.
 After the MRI, the doctor recommended surgery to remove her right eye.
 She received enucleation of her eye on July 25th, 2019.
 After enucleation, the doctor recommended an MRI to see if there is any problem post operation.
 She is now admitting in the hospital and will undergo the MRI on 25th February, 2020.
 Doctors want Sar to have an MRI, an imaging procedure that uses magnetic fields and radio waves to produce images of bodily organs, to help them continue to follow an appropriate treatment plan.
 Our medical partner, Burma Children Medical Fund, is requesting $968 to cover the cost of Sar's MRI and care, scheduled for February 25th.
 Sar's father said, "My daughter is healthy and playing happily with friends after we came back from treatment in Chiang Mai.
 The doctor told me that they will do MRI for my daughter to check if there is any abnormal growth or problem after surgery and if there is no problem after the MRI result, the doctor will implant an artificial eye in the next eight month for my daughter."